 - 1. Performance.
 Students must acquire: - a.
 Technical skills requisite for artistic self-expression in at least one major performance area at a level appropriate for the particular music concentration. - b.
 An overview understanding of the repertory in their major performance area and the ability to perform from a cross-section of that repertory. - c.
-The ability to read at sight with fluency demonstrating both general musicianship and, in the major performance area, a level of skill relevant to professional standards appropriate for the particular music concentration.
+The ability to read at sight with fluency demonstrating both general musicianship and, in the major performance area, a level of skill relevant to professional standards appropriate for the particular music concentration. - d.

-- d.
 Knowledge and skills sufficient to work as a leader and in collaboration on matters of musical interpretation.
 Rehearsal and conducting skills are required as appropriate to the particular music concentration. - e.
-Keyboard competency. - f.
+Keyboard or an equivalent competency appropriate to the course of study. - f.
 Growth in artistry, technical skills, collaborative competence and knowledge of repertory through regular ensemble experiences.
 Ensembles should be varied both in size and nature.